Ataxia-Telangiectasia and the ATM gene

 Ataxia-Telangiectasia syndrome is rare, affecting 1 in 40,000 to 100,000 people worldwide.

-It occurs when an individual inherits mutations in the ATM gene from both their mother and their father (autosomal recessive).
+Ataxia-Telangiectasia occurs when an individual inherits mutations in the ATM gene from both their mother and their father (autosomal recessive inheritance).
 It causes severe disability and is usually diagnosed in early childhood.
 It is characterised by poor co-ordination and balance ("ataxia") and small clusters of enlarged blood vessels that are red or purple and often spidery in appearance and are seen in the eyes and on the skin ("telangiectasia").
 The immune system may also be affected.

 One specific ATM mutation, written ATM c.7271T>G, is associated with a high lifetime risk of breast cancer.
 The risk is similar to carrying a germline BRCA2 gene mutation, with studies showing a lifetime risk of 30 to 80% for women.
 Some women would choose risk reducing mastectomy (removal of the breast tissue) at this level of risk.
 In the absence of bilateral mastectomies, annual breast screening, including breast MRIs, is recommended from age 30.

-Individuals with Ataxia Telangiectasia are very sensitive to radiation.
-However, this is not true for individuals who carry just one ATM mutation.
-Current guidelines recommend women with one pathogenic ATM mutation continue with mammographic screening and, if a breast cancer is detected, that ATM carrier status should not influence decisions about systemic or radiation therapy.
+Individuals with Ataxia Telangiectasia, who have 2 damaged ATM genes, are very sensitive to radiation.
+This is not true if you have just one ATM mutation.
+Current guidelines recommend women with one pathogenic ATM mutation have breast screening with mammograms.
+If a breast cancer is detected, standard treatment should be used, including radiotherapy if needed.

-There is a 50% chance of a person who carries a germline ATM mutation, whether male or female, passing the mutation to their son or daughter.
+Yes.
+Ataxia Telangiectasia is an autosomal recessive hereditary cancer syndrome.
+There is a 50% chance of a person who carries a single germline ATM mutation, whether male or female, passing the mutation to their son or daughter.
 If a mutation is identified, then predictive testing is available for blood relatives.

 These links may be useful